Guidance

 Infanrix hexa® and Vaxelis® should be administered intramuscularly.

 The preferred site of injection for infants under one year of age is the anterolateral aspect of the thigh.
-With the change to the infant PCV schedule meaning that only 2 injections need to be given at each primary vaccine appointment, one injection can be given into each thigh.
+The current UK schedule means that only 2 injections need to be given at each primary vaccine appointment so one injection can be given into each thigh.
 Should it be necessary to give more than one vaccine into the same limb, they should be given at least 2.5cm apart and the site at which each vaccine was given should be noted in the infant’s records.

 Post-immunisation care recommendations

-Immunisers should recommend that prophylactic paracetamol is given when MenB vaccine is given at the same appointment as the DTaP/IPV/Hib/HepB vaccine.
+When MenB is given alongside infant DTaP-containing combination vaccines, the rate of fever is higher than when either vaccine is administered alone.
+Vaccinators should recommend that prophylactic paracetamol is given when MenB vaccine is given at the same appointment as the DTaP/IPV/Hib/HepB vaccine.
+Further information is available in the MenB information for healthcare practitioner guidance.

 Selective neonatal immunisation programme for babies at risk of hepatitis B